lukaboljevic/hci-assignment-2/README.md

 The results are found under `results/S053`.
 The `txt` file names are of the format `SubjectID-task[1/2]-[order of band-pass FIR filter]-[feat(ure)v(ectors) / ref(erence class) / results].txt`.

 To run the program, and obtain all possible results, simply run `run.m` from MATLAB.
+Of course, the input parameters can be changed to get results for whatever is needed.